GS-ID: Illumination Decomposition on Gaussian Splatting via Adaptive Light Aggregation and Diffusion-Guided Material Priors: Implementation Details

-where $d_i$ denotes the distance from the $i$-th light source cluster to the surface point $\bm{x}$.
-The probability density function (PDF) is 1.0 for a point light source. $K$ and $SG$ denote the BRDF function and the Spherical Gaussian Function, respectively, as defined in the Methodology section.
-Utilizing pretrained models $\mathcal{T}$ and $\mathcal{C}$, along with material properties generated by a pretrained diffusion model, we optimize $M$ and $L$ over 30,000 iterations.
+where $d_i$ denotes the distance from the $i$-th spherical Gaussian mixture to the surface point $\bm{x}$. ${f_r}^\text{SGM}_{i}$ denotes the BRDF function, and $SG$ denotes the spherical Gaussian Function, respectively, as defined in the Methodology section.
+Each spherical Gaussian mixture contains $NSG$ spherical Gaussians.
+Utilizing pretrained 3DGS $\mathcal{T}$ and $\mathcal{C}$, along with supervision of material properties generated by a pretrained diffusion model, we optimize $M$ and $L$ over 15,000 iterations.
 The optimization is guided by the following loss function: